Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## Introduction

 This flow is used to setup a developer environment in Azure without Azure Arc and Flux.
-Additionally, only one single level (single AKS cluster) is deployed.
+By default the three clusters and networking layers are deployed, but the script can be edited to deploy only one layer with all functionality.
 Everything is executed from the local developer machine.

 ## Prerequisites on developer machine